Horn conditions for quiver subrepresentations and the moment map: Introduction

-These conditions are particular instances of inequalities associated to Ressayre's dominant pairs and they characterize the cone~$C_Q(\CV)$ completely~\cite{ressayre2010geometric} (see also~\cite{VW}).
-Thus, our main theorem, which characterizes the $Q$-intersecting~$\CK$, also implies a complete description of the cones~$C_Q(\CV)$.

-In \cref{sec:rep theo}, following an argument of Ressayre~\cite{ressayrepc}, we compare~$C_Q(\CV)$ with the cone~$\Sigma_{\tilde Q}(\tilde \CV)$, where $\tilde\CV=(\C^{\tilde n_{x,i}})$, associated to the augmented quiver~$\tilde Q$ described in \cref{subsec:intro augmented} above.
-In particular, the saturation theorem of Derksen-Weyman~\cite{MR1758750} implies that the conditions above are also sufficient for $V_{\mathbold\lambda}$ to appear in~$\Sym^*(\CH_Q(\CV))$, in other words, that the semigroup of highest weights is saturated.
-In \cref{sec:sun quiver}, we give as a simple application a minimal complete description of the cone $C_Q(\CV)$ in the case of the sun quiver~\cite{Collins}.
+Thus, \cref{eq:refined S} gives a complete and explicit set of linear inequalities for the moment cone~$C_Q(\CV)$.
+Following an argument of Ressayre~\cite{ressayrepc}, we also compare~$C_Q(\CV)$ with the cone~$\Sigma_{\tilde Q}(\tilde \CV)$ of weights of semi-invariants for the augmented quiver~$\tilde Q$.
+We find that the saturation theorem of Derksen-Weyman~\cite{MR1758750} implies that the conditions above are also sufficient for the irreducible representation~$V_{\boldlambda}$ to appear in~$\Sym^*(\CH_Q(\CV))$, in other words, that the semigroup of highest weights is saturated.
+In summary, we obtain the following result (see \cref{sec:rep theo}):

-We announced the applications of our $Q$-intersection methods to moment maps and representation theory in~\cite{quivershort}.